- The individual performing this installation has a small bit of Linux experience.

 databasesection and change the server, username and password to reflect your MongoDB installation.

-The result should look similar to the following (but there might be extra settings related to other products):
+The example below is from a default installation with a local MongoDB installed by the opEvents installer.
+Your entries should look similar to the following (but there might be extra settings related to other products):

 To perform this operation, run the following command as root:

-After completing your configuration changes you'll need to restart both the opEvents daemon as well as the Opmantek daemon.
+After completing your configuration changes you'll need to restart both the opEvents daemon (opeventsd) as well as the Opmantek daemon (omkd).

 Simply run the following commands as root: